Last updated on January 8th, 2019 at 06:54 am

 It’s that time in your life when you decide to make your dream come true, you take a vacation in Paradise.
 This is how I felt the first time in Mauritius.
 From the moment I saw the turquoise water from the aeroplane.

 I experienced the inland as well as the coast.
-What are the best places to stay in Mauritius for a honeymoon or just an amazing and unique trip?
+What are the best places to stay in Mauritius for a honeymoon or just an amazing and unique trip in 2019?

 Well, there are a few based on the month you visit and the kind of vacation you want to do, just relax and beach time or also some activities like kite surfing or some trekking.

 And this is the beauty of this island, it offers all you want although the jewel is most definitely the combination of the beautiful white beaches together with the turquoise water.